 Here, we’re going to look at some of the things that will help you to get ahead in a year that will, undoubtedly, be a rocky road for all of us.
 Marketing industry, or not, it’s going to be a rough, but interesting, year.

 The current state of digital marketing shows that it’s particularly challenging for small to medium sized businesses.
 This is because they often lack the resources and capital required to take advantage of this lucrative, but complex, area of marketing.
 A good digital campaign takes time to establish and maintain.
 Most SMEs lack this time.
+For support, they could look at working with a digital consulting firm, similar to this one.

 Many SMEs have websites, and even feature on social media platforms – especially Facebook and Twitter.
 However, too many fail to generate meaningful engagement through these channels.
 They have neither the skills nor the expertise needed to analyse, create, deliver, and excel in this area of marketing.